einkbro/einkbro.github.io/Writerside/topics/Toolbar-Actions.md

 # Toolbar Actions

 ## How to show the toolbar configuration dialog

-From [Action Menu](https://github.com/plateaukao/einkbro/wiki/Action-Menu), 2nd Row, you can launch Toolbar configuration dialog by clicking on `Toolbar setting` button.
+From [](Action-Menu.md), 2nd Row, you can launch Toolbar configuration dialog by clicking on `Toolbar setting` button.

 When check any item, the item will be moved to top of the list.
 You can use the drag icon on right side of each item to re-order items.